-- Gripsensor.
-It is one of the sensor on your phone that indentifies your physical touch i.e when you hold your phone.
-You can tap on it and hold your phone on hand to test whether Gripsensor is working okay.
+- Grip sensor.
+It is one of the sensors on your phone that identifies your physical touch i.e when you hold your phone.
+You can tap on it and hold your phone in hand to test whether Gripsensor is working okay.

 - Sensor.
-This option will give you raw data about all the sensors on your phone including their stats of every second.
-You can also see some visual graph of accelerometer sensor as well as image test.
-In image test, you’ll be shown a picture of a dog.
+This option will give you raw data about all the sensors on your phone including their stats for every second.
+You can also see some visual graphs of the accelerometer sensor as well as image tests.
+In the image test, you’ll be shown a picture of a dog.

 - Touch.
-It will let you test display touch of your phone.
-Too many square boxes will be displaying that will turn green when you touch them.
+It will let you test the display touch of your phone.
+Too many square boxes will be displayed that will turn green when you touch them.
 While you will be touching boxes, your finger’s movement on the screen will be highlighted with a black line.

 - Speaker.
 Before you click on it, be ready to hear a beautiful song that you must have never heard before.
 This option basically lets you test the speakers of your Android phone.

 - Sub Key.
-It allows to check whether your phone buttons i.e Volume up, Volume down, Power key are working fine.
+It allows checking whether your phone buttons i.e Volume up, Volume down, and Power key are working fine.
 When you run this test, initially your phone will be displaying black color and will change upon taping buttons.
-If screen color changes upon clicking a button it means that the key is in working condition.
+If the screen color changes upon clicking a button it means that the key is in working condition.

 - Black.
 When you are in doubt about the black color appearance on your phone’s display is somewhere not usual, you can run this test to check.